mpark/wg21/README.md

 ### Unicode Considerations

-If you build for LaTeX output, and you have Unicode characters in any of your paper's source code, you may have problems.
-First of all, the default pdf engine simply does not support Unicode characters at all.
-You can add `--pdf-engine=xelatex` to the call to `pandoc` in the Makefile to use xelatex as your engine instead.
-That gives you access to some font selections for different parts of your paper (see the Fonts section of the Pandoc manual at https://pandoc.org/MANUAL.html#fonts).
+If you build for LaTeX output and you have Unicode characters in any of your paper's source code, you may have problems.
+First, the default PDF engine simply does not support Unicode characters.
+You can add `--pdf-engine=xelatex` to the call to `pandoc` in the `Makefile` to use `xelatex` instead.
+That gives you access to some font selections for different parts of your paper (see the [Fonts] section of the Pandoc manual).
 The option that controls your source code fonts is `monofont`.
 You can add a line with your `monofont` choice to your YAML metadata block.
 Here, it's "DejaVu Sans Mono" which provides glyphs for a large amount of the Unicode characters:

 ```yaml
 ---